enesduran/smpl_aug/README.md

 TODO (with importance order)

-1) Decide on the final architecture to continue and rewrite the codebase
+1) Further purge the SCULPT and SimKInect codebase.
-2) Further purge the SCULPT and SimKInect codebase.
+2) Debug batch depth noising
-3) Extend it to other body models SMPLX, SMPLH without garment support
+3) Batch point cloud extraction
-4) Providing 3D scene or already rendered depth image of the scene as an optional argument
+4) Recovered point cloud rotation
-5) Formulating tasks to be used in tandem with this framework
+5) Formulating tasks to be used in tandem with this framework Providing 3D scene or already rendered depth image of the scene as an optional argument

 6) Write the report
 7) Presentation